-Default display messages for customer faults (CF) 1 through 4.
-To change the customer fault message(s) or select the desired fault condition (WARN or SHTD), refer to heading Edit Customer Fault Messages.
+\ Default display messages for customer faults 1 through 4.
+To change the customer fault message(s), to display the desired fault condition, refer to heading Edit Customer Fault Messages.

 The facing page shows a block representation of the SETUP submenus, which is the fourth of four SETUP/CAL menus.
 If you press the button next to the ">>" in the Main menu display, the VERSION/ SETUP/CAL submenu will appear.